funkhaus/fh-components/README.md

 * `object`: Object, default `{}`.
 Serialized [Rest-Easy attachment](https://github.com/funkhaus/Rest-Easy#serializer-filters).
 Fills out the rest of these props automatically except `fit`.
 * `html`: String, default ''.
 Desired <img> element as an HTML string.
 Provides all the sizing, fade-in, etc. benefits of a regular responsive-image.
 * `src`: String, default empty.
 Works like `<img src>`.
+* `video-src`: String, default empty. an optional video URL if the component should display a looping video rather than an image.
 * `height`: String or number, default empty.
 Natural image height in pixels.
 * `width`: String or number, default empty.
 Natural image width in pixels.
 * `aspect`: String or number, default empty.
 Aspect ratio of desired image, as a percentage. `aspect="56.25"` would evaluate to a 56.25% aspect ratio.
 Calculated from height and width if not explicitly stated.